osgi/osgi.enroute.site/_appnotes/resolving.md

 ## Repositories

 A _repository_ is a collection of resources.
 This could be Maven Central or it could be a single bundle.
 That said, neither is a good idea in practice.
 The repository is the _scope_ of the resolution.
 Only resources in the repository can be selected.
-Although the naive idea then is to make the scope as large as possible to let the computer do the work, it is better to _curate_ the repository.
+Although the naive idea then is to make the scope as large as possible to let the computer do the work, it is much better to _curate_ the repository.

 The are many reasons why you need a curated repository but basically it comes down is the GIGO principle: garbage is garbage out.
 Another reason is running time.
 The resolver gets overwhelmed quickly when there are too many alternatives for a requirement.
 Resolving is an NP complete problem and this means that the resolution time quickly becomes very long when a lot of alternatives need to be examined.